 With O Level, IP and IB tracks, navigating the Secondary School landscape has become more challenging than ever.
 When it comes to English language, some schools offer 'English' while others offer 'Language Arts'.

-To cater for this, our Secondary School English Specialist teachers have curated a set of curriculum designed to develop the critical skills required to ace English in Secondary School.
-Receive proper guidance on how to analyse different text types, how to structure and write expository essays, as well as how to summarise texts.
+To cater for this, our Secondary School English Specialist teachers have curated a set of curriculum designed to help students develop the critical skills required to ace English in Secondary School.
+Receive proper guidance on how to analyse different text types, structure and write expository essays, and summarise texts.

 Experience the difference our Specialist English Teachers and curriculum will make to your child English grades.